Keiji01/keiji01.github.io/_posts/2024-09-24-twincat-3-using-source-control-basics.md

 ![Img](images/teamexplorer_post/repo_settings.png)

+### Cloning the GitHub repository using Team Explorer

 Now we've created a repository and want to copy the web URL to clone it on our local machine:

 ![Img](images/teamexplorer_post/clone_url.png)